Ahadthgreat/Fac-Recog/README.md

-# YOLOv8 Face Recognition
+# YOLOv8 Face Detection

-This repository contains a face recognition model based on YOLOv8, trained on a dataset of over 13,000+ training images and 3,000+ validation images.
+This repository contains a face detection model based on YOLOv8, trained on a dataset of over 13,000+ training images and 3,000+ validation images.
 The model aims to accurately detect faces in images and videos.

 Demo - https://www.youtube.com/watch?v=myJxK8caywc